adigunhammedolalekan/autocert-cache/README.md

 You can then use `autocert.Manager` however you want, the Database cache would be utilize underneath.

-Note: This package is using https://github.com/jinzhu/gorm, `dialect` and `connectUri` from `cache.NewDbCache(dialect, connectUri)` could be any string supported by GORM
+Note: This package is using https://github.com/jinzhu/gorm to interact with the underlying, `dialect` and `connectUri` from `cache.NewDbCache(dialect, connectUri)` could be any string supported by GORM